Public Safety .

 The industry continues to develop and implement information sharing, disaster preparation, and recovery initiatives—like the Wireless Resiliency Framework—to help us sustain wireless communications during and after disasters.
 The framework is a voluntary industry initiative that enables wireless networks to be more prepared when disaster strikes and get back online faster.

 Disasters and emergencies can impact communities—and wireless networks and services—in vastly different ways.
 That’s why policymakers should also provide wireless providers the flexibility to tailor network resiliency and continuity of service plans to the unique needs of individual localities.
+Federal and local policymakers should ensure wireless industry workers are deemed essential and can respond quickly to emergencies.

 State and local governments should incorporate best practices—developed by CTIA in collaboration with state and local public safety officials—for their jurisdictions to use in emergencies.